Booties ‘n’ Rattles Cake

 - Pink and blue food coloring

-- Pour into a greased and floured 13-in. x 9-in. baking pan.
-Bake at 375° for 25-30 minutes or until toothpick inserted near the center comes out clean.
+- Pour into a greased and floured 13x9-in. baking pan.
+Bake at 375° for 25-30 minutes or until toothpick inserted in the center comes out clean.
 Cool on a wire rack for 10 minutes; invert onto a wire rack to cool completely.
-Transfer to a 15-in. x 12-in. covered board.
+Transfer to a 15x12-in. covered board.

 - Place 3/4 cup frosting in each of two small bowls; tint one pastel pink and one pastel blue.
 Set aside 2-1/2 cups frosting for trim and border.
 Cover and set bowls aside.
 Frost cake with remaining frosting.